Glossary

 V

-Violation — An active alert created when an alert rule's condition is met.
-Violations persist until the condition resolves.
-See Violations.
+Alert — An active alert created when a rule's condition is met.
+Alerts persist until the condition resolves.
+See Alerts.

 Z